drip marketing

 • Don’t think that mentioning a name and organization means you have personalized outreach

 • Don’t overdo it.
 Overdoing can be really hurtful to your brand.
-Your campaign should not involve more than 10 touch points for sure.
+Your recruitment campaign should not involve more than 10 touch points for sure.

 • Don’t neglect to give enough information for recipients to decide.